 What Is Wenge Wood?
-Properties, Characteristics, and Uses
+Properties, Characteristics, & Uses

 Wenge wood comes from two similar trees found in Central Africa.
 The tree is considered endangered and its timber is very difficult to get hold of, also making it an expensive wood.
 However, it is sought after because it is resistant to termites while being strong and hardwearing.
 It is used primarily in wood paneling, parquetry, and cabinet making, although alternatives are more commonly used because of the scarcity of the wood and its resulting cost.

 Wenge is actually a brand name for a type of timber that comes from the Millettia laurentii tree of Central Africa.
 It can grow to nearly 30 meters in height and have a trunk diameter of approximately 1 meter.

 It is popular to work with because, despite being somewhat resistant to hand and machine tools, it is a very strong wood with an attractive grain.
 It is also resistant to termites, and its natural oils mean that it does not need to be treated.